 - First-time CBD users who don’t wish to use any THC.

 - Isolates provide the most concentrated forms of CBD available.

-- There is zero risk of experiencing psychoactive effects.
+- There is no risk of experiencing feeling high.

 - These products are flavorless and odorless.

-- CBD isolate products do not offer all the potential benefits of the ‘entourage effect.’
+- CBD isolate products do not offer the ‘entourage effect.’

 CBD Isolate is recommended for: